Tate motives on Witt vector affine flag varieties: Abstract

 \section{Abstract}

-Relying on recent advances in the theory of motives we develope a general formalism for derived categories of motives with $\bbQ$-coefficients on perfect (ind-)schemes.
+Relying on recent advances in the theory of motives we develop a general formalism for derived categories of motives with $\bbQ$-coefficients on perfect \ii-prestacks.
+We construct Grothendieck's six functors for motives over perfect (ind-)schemes perfectly of finite presentation.
+Following ideas of Soergel--Wendt, this is used to study basic properties of stratified Tate motives on Witt vector partial affine flag varieties.
 As an application we give a motivic refinement of Zhu's geometric Satake equivalence for Witt vector affine Grassmannians in this set-up.